 - Next you add in some brown sugar and stir constantly until it melts and starts to caramelize.

-- Toss in some cinnamon and salt too.
+- Toss in some cinnamon, salt, and water too.
 You can skip the cinnamon if you want, but definitely don’t skip the salt.
 You can use kosher or sea salt.
 OR if you’re sensitive to salt you can wait until the end and salt them to taste when they come out of the oven.

 - Don’t forget the vanilla.
 Add in some vanilla before you out them in the oven for another layer of flavor!